Mlaiel/iacherie/docs/DEVELOPER_DOCUMENTATION_INDEX.md

 ### 📧 Contact Information
 - **Author**: Fahed Mlaiel
 - **Email**: mlaiel@live.de
-- **Project**: Ainflue Platform - AI-Powered Content Protection and Monetization
+- **Project**: IA Chérie Platform - AI-Powered Content Protection and Monetization

 For licensing inquiries, collaboration opportunities, or technical support, contact the author directly.

 ---

-*This documentation index serves as the central hub for all Ainflue platform development resources.
+*This documentation index serves as the central hub for all IA Chérie platform development resources.
 It is regularly updated to reflect the current state of the project and should be your starting point for any development-related questions.*